Immortal-Ink/ryuuko.immortal.ink/reference/species/aelorian.md

 - Slightly larger beaks
 - Slightly Bigger more angular Wings
 - Longer feet talons with musculature right below each join as part of the next part of the talon
+- average 6'5" - 7'2" tall

 Female
 - Skinny narrow shoulders (Shoulders not important evolutionarily doesnt fly as much and egg layer)
-- Wider waist and bigger hips (egg layers)
+- Wider waist and bigger hips and thicker thighs (egg layers)
 - Slightly Smaller beaks (more precise when feeding the young in ancient times)
 - Slightly Smaller more curved wings
 - Stockier feet talons more uniform in thickness but still skinny and lithe, just shorter and without the extra muscle definition at the top of each segment.
+- average 6'9" - 7'8" tall